josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-31-smart-heated-blanket.md

 <!-- more -->

 !!! info

     **Disclosure:** Some of the links in this post are affiliate links.
 If you go through those links to make a purchase, I may earn a commission.
 Note that I only link to products and services if I am actively using them and am greatly satisfied with my experience.

 ## Hopping on the heated-blanket bandwagon

-To avoid having to use the HVAC units or space heaters, I purchased a [heated throw blanket from Amazon Japan](https://amzn.to/3U3lsU6).
-If you're in the US, [Amazon US also sells a wide selection of heated blankets](https://amzn.to/3Fm7IzL).
+To avoid having to use the HVAC units or space heaters, I purchased a <a href="https://amzn.to/3U3lsU6" target="_blank">heated throw blanket from Amazon Japan</a>.
+If you're in the US, <a href="https://amzn.to/3Fm7IzL" target="_blank">Amazon US also sells a wide selection of heated blankets</a>.

 I chose a heated **_throw_** blanket, which is thinner than a standard blanket, because: